1

 - Radiology: Taking, Developing and Interpreting

-topDates: Friday, Saturday, and Sunday May 13-15 2011
+topDates: Friday, Saturday, and Sunday June 11-13, 2021

-Credits Earned: 24 hours
+Credits Earned: 24 RACE-APPROVED veterinary continuing education credits

 Day#1 - Friday - Oral Pathology and Radiology: There will be 3.5 hours of lecture followed by a 4.5-hours laboratory.
 Lecture and Laboratory notes will be provided.
 The laboratory will be both on skulls and cadavers.
 The lecture will cover the following topics for both Veterinarian and Technician audiences:

-- Pathology of Tooth #'s, Form & Position
+- Pathology of Tooth #s, Form & Position

 - Jaw Growth Abnormalities & Classification of Malocclusions